District Attorney’s Office

-Headed by Sara Vanstrydonck, the Child Abuse Bureau is a part of the newly formed Special Victims Trial Division.
+Headed by Sara Vanstrydonck, the Child Abuse Bureau is a part of the Special Victims Trial Division.
 The Child Abuse Bureau is responsible for prosecuting all cases involving the physical and sexual abuse of children, as well as crimes involving child neglect and/or endangerment.
 The Chief of the Child Abuse Bureau reports directly to the Chief of the Special Victims Trail Division and the First Assistant District Attorney.

 Sex Crimes Bureau

 Headed by Elizabeth Buckley, the Sex Crimes Bureau investigates and prosecutes cases involving adult sexual assaults and other related crimes.
 This Bureau is comprised of trial attorneys with specialized knowledge and training in sex crimes, and prosecutors who work for the Sex Crimes Bureau work closely with victim advocates who support the victim throughout the criminal process in an effort to minimize trauma.
 The Chief of the Sex Crimes Bureau reports directly to the Chief of the Special Victims Trial Division and the First Assistant District Attorney.